 Generally, the balance in a Coverdell ESA must be distributed within 30 days after the individual for whom the account was established reaches age 30, or dies, whichever is earlier.
 The treatment of the Coverdell ESA at the death of an individual under age 30 depends on who acquires the interest in the account.
-If the decedent's estate acquires the interest, the earnings on the account must be included on the final income tax return of the decedent.
+If the decedent's estate acquires the included on the final income tax return of the decedent.
 The estate tax deduction, discussed later, does not apply to this amount.
 If a beneficiary acquires the interest, see the discussion under Income in Respect of the Decedent, later.